 </application>

-applies the custom theme defined in styles.xml
+The line android:theme="@style/Theme.MyApp" applies the custom theme defined in styles.xml to your application.

 Customizing Theme Attributes